Everything you need to know for 4+

 How old do you have to be to learn a musical instrument?

 From age 5, girls have the opportunity to learn the violin or cello in a small group.
-In Year 3 they may have piano lessons and the opportunity to learn a variety of orchestral instruments.
-We place a great of importance on playing together and every girl is given the opportunity to perform informally at the regular assemblies and in concerts where parents can also attend.
+In Year 3, they may have piano lessons and the opportunity to learn a variety of orchestral instruments.
+We place great importance on playing together and every girl is given the opportunity to perform informally at assemblies and in concerts where parents can also attend.

 What extra activities does the school offer?

-There are a growing number of clubs on offer at lunchtime and after school.
-These include musical, sporting and recreational activities and are run by staff or parents.
+We have a wide range of before, lunchtime and after school clubs on offer to the girls.
+These include musical, sporting and recreational activities and are run by staff or external club leaders.
 We also have countless events at school.
 These include: Topic workshops, visiting artists, dancing, curriculum weeks and charity events.

 Do the girls go out on visits?

 Every form goes out at least once each term to a venue that supports the curriculum.
-Year 5 and 6 enjoy residential visits in the Summer term to Sayers Croft Field Centre and Osmington Bay in Dorset.
+Year 4, 5 and 6 also enjoy residential visits.